simon-panek/caps/README.md

 #### Tests

 - `npm test`
-- Tests check for the console logs related to `pickup-ready` (which should produce two different logs) and `delivered-ready`.
+- Tests check for the console logs produced by CAPS, Vendor, and Driver.

 #### UML